Precise neural network predictions of energies and radii from the no-core shell model: Artificial Neural Networks

 The training process starts with a feed-forward pass, where a batch of training samples are evaluated and a combined deviation of the network's predictions from the desired results is calculated with a so-called loss function.
 The following back propagation step optimizes the weights and biases based on the gradient of the loss function.
 Repeating this process leads to an iterative improvement of the parameters of the network.
 A validation data set that is distinct from the training data is used to probe the performance of the network and the training progress and is usually used to adjust the step size in the gradient descent, commonly called learning rate.
 In then end, one should obtain a network that captures the patterns in the training data, leading to accurate predictions on the training data as well as previously unseen evaluation data.

 So far we did not specify the choice of the so-called hyperparameters like the activation function, loss function, or back propagation algorithm.
 These choices can have a significant impact on the performance on both the training efficiency as well as on the quality of the networks themselves.
-We achieved the best results with a rectified linear unit (ReLU) \cite{NaHi10} activation function, a mean-square error (MSE) loss function, and the AdamW back-propagation algorithm \cite{LoHu17} in combination with an adaptive learning rate scheduler and a batch size of 512.
+We achieved the best results with a rectified linear unit (ReLU) \cite{NaHi10} activation function, a mean-square error (MSE) loss function, and the AdamW back-propagation algorithm \cite{LoHu17} in combination with an adaptive learning rate scheduler, that halves the learning rate when the loss plateaus for two consecutive epochs, and a batch size of 512.
+Note that, while the overall choice of hyperparameters is crucial for the performance of the ANNs, the predictions are very robust under reasonably small changes.